amareshdwivedi/Nutanix/src/bin/README.txt

  							i.
 Browse to:
  								Policies > Computer Configuration > Administrative Templates > Network > Network Connections > Windows Firewall > Domain Profile
  							ii.
-Open the "Windows Firewall: Define inbound port exceptions" policy setting. iii.Set it to Enabled if it isn?t already. iv.
+Open the "Windows Firewall: Define inbound port exceptions" policy setting. iii.Set it to Enabled if it isn't already. iv.
 Click the 'Show' button and add the port exception.
-We?re going to be opening TCP port 5985, so the exception string will look something like this:
+We are going to be opening TCP port 5985, so the exception string will look something like this:
  								5985:TCP:*:enabled:WSMan
  					c.
 Service Configuration
  						At this point we have enough in place to get this working, but I like to do a few more things to ensure that the WinRM service is configured to start automatically and to restart on failure.

  							i.
 Browse to:
  								Policies > Computer Configuration>  Windows Settings > Security Settings > System Services ii.
-Find the ?Windows Remote Management (WS-Management)? service. iii.Define the policy and give it a startup mode of Automatic. iv.
+Find the "Windows Remote Management (WS-Management)" service. iii.Define the policy and give it a startup mode of Automatic. iv.
 Browse to:
  								Preferences > Control Panel Settings > Services